Tips

 Ticket reduction loop for a help center: audit tickets and searches, write fix first articles, improve findability, deflect before contact, maintain content, and measure results.

-Step 1, Audit your tickets to find what to write
+Step 1, audit your tickets to find what to write

 Support tickets, top searches, and zero result queries mapped into a prioritized help center content queue to reduce repeat requests